haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Once you have defined your active and passive residues for both molecules, you can proceed with the generation of the ambgiuous interaction restraints (AIR) file for HADDOCK.
-For this you can either make use of our online [GenTBL][gentbl] webserver, entering the list of active and passive residues for each molecule, and saving the resulting restraint list to a text file, or use the relevant `haddock-tools` script.
+For this you can either make use of our online [GenTBL][gentbl] web service, entering the list of active and passive residues for each molecule, and saving the resulting restraint list to a text file, or use the relevant `haddock-tools` script.